yanivshtein/youtube-keyboard-nav/README.md

 A browser extension that enables keyboard navigation on YouTube pages (navigate thumbnails, open videos, and control playback using the keyboard).

-## Installation (Developer / Unpacked)
+## Install (Developer / Unpacked)
-1. Open Chrome/Edge: go to `chrome://extensions/` (or Firefox: `about:debugging#/runtime/this-firefox`).
+1. Open Chrome/Edge and go to `chrome://extensions/`.
 2. Enable "Developer mode".
-3. Click "Load unpacked" and select this project folder (`youtube keyboard nav`).
+3. Click "Load unpacked" and select this project folder.
 4. Confirm the extension is listed and enabled.

-## How to operate the extension
+## Usage
-1. Open YouTube.
-The extension is always on; no toggle is required.
+The extension is always on.
+Open YouTube and use:
-2. Use the keyboard shortcuts below to move around thumbnails and control playback.

-Keyboard shortcuts:
-- A / D: move selection horizontally between thumbnails (where applicable).
+- W / S: move selection up / down
-- W / S: move selection vertically through the list or grid of videos.
+- A / D: move selection left / right
-- Enter: open the currently selected video.
+- Enter: open selected item
-- Ctrl + Enter: open the selected video in a new tab.
+- Ctrl + Enter: open in new tab
-- B: go back to the previous page.
+- B: go back
-- Space: toggle play / pause when the video player has focus.
+- Esc: clear selection or exit search focus
-- `/` (slash): focus the YouTube search box (YouTube default).
+- / (slash): focus search (YouTube default)
-- Esc: clear selection / blur search.
-- `f` or Shift+F: toggle fullscreen when the player has focus.

-Note: Some default YouTube keys remain active; this extension augments navigation for lists/grids, search results, and the Home page sidebar.

-## Customizing keyboard shortcuts
-- In Chrome/Edge go to `chrome://extensions/shortcuts` to view or change assigned shortcuts for this extension.
-- In Firefox, check the extension's "Manage" page or extension settings (if available) for shortcut options.

-## Troubleshooting
-- Extension not working: ensure it is enabled and re-load unpacked extension.
-- Conflicting shortcuts: reassign via `chrome://extensions/shortcuts`.
-- If YouTube updates change page structure, try reloading the page or the extension.

-## Feedback & Contributing
-Please open issues or pull requests in this repository with bug reports or suggestions.
+- H : Go to YouTube Home

+Works on Home, Search, Shorts rows, Watch sidebar, and the Home sidebar.